 The Company tests annually whether investments in subsidiaries have suffered any impairment.
 The recoverable amounts of cash-generating units have been determined based on fair value less cost of disposal calculations.
 These calculations require the use of estimates.
 Management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the business and residential cash-generating units to materially exceed their recoverable amount.
-In case of cash-generating unit Optima Telekom, a reasonably possible change in certain key assumptions when viewed separately (such as decrease of revenue growth by 10%, increase of costs by 10% or change in capex and revenue ratio) with all other variables held constant, could result in an impairment charge of up to HRK 115 million.
+In case of cash-generating unit Optima Telekom and Crnogorski Telekom a reasonably possible change in certain key assumptions when viewed separately (such as decrease of revenue growth by 2%, increase of costs by 2% or change in capex and revenue ratio) with all other variables held constant, does not result in an impairment charge.